-Toyota at top in global vehicle sales for first 9 months
+Toyota at top in global vehicle sales for 1st 9 months

 Tokyo — Toyota was the world’s top-selling automaker for the first nine months of this year, selling nearly 7.5 million vehicles, and overtaking Volkswagen which was in the No. 1 spot for the half year.